microsoft/aed-rust-learn-content/take-your-first-steps-with-rust/understand-common-concepts/includes/1-variables.md

 > [!NOTE]
-> We won't cover Rust macros in this module, but you can think of the `println` macro as a function with a variable number of arguments, for now.)*
+> We won't cover Rust macros in this module, but you can think of the `println` macro as a function with a variable number of arguments, for now

 The example above would print: